Death of Elaine Herzberg: Software issues

+The NTSB preliminary report, however, noted that the software did order the car to brake 1.3 seconds before the collision.

 A video shot from the vehicle's dashboard camera showed the safety driver looking down, away from the road.
 It also appeared that the driver's hands were not hovering above the steering wheel, which is what drivers are instructed to do so they can quickly retake control of the car.
 Uber had moved from two employees in every car to one.
 The paired employees had been splitting duties: one ready to take over if the autonomous system failed, and another to keep an eye on what the computers were detecting.
 The second person was responsible for keeping track of system performance as well as labeling data on a laptop computer.
 Mr. Kallman, the Uber spokesman, said the second person was in the car for purely data related tasks, not safety.
 When Uber moved to a single operator, some employees expressed safety concerns to managers, according to the two people familiar with Uber's operations.
 They were worried that going solo would make it harder to remain alert during hours of monotonous driving.

 The recorded telemetry showed the system had detected Herzberg six seconds before the crash, and classified her first as an unknown object, then as a vehicle, and finally as a bicycle, each of which had a different predicted path according to the autonomy logic.
 1.3 seconds prior to the impact, the system determined that emergency braking was required, which is normally performed by the vehicle operator.
 However, the system was not designed to alert the operator, and did not make an emergency stop on its own accord, as "emergency braking maneuvers are not enabled while the vehicle is under computer control, to reduce the potential for erratic vehicle behavior", according to NTSB.